Portugal Golden Visa: Complete 2026 Application Guide

 • Certification of Good Standing with Portuguese Tax and Customs Authority

-When you submit your application, you will then schedule a SEF appointment.
-Usually, you will wait one to two months until your appointment.
+When you submit your application, you will then schedule an AIMA appointment.
+Usually you will wait one to two months until your appointment.

-At the SEF appointment, they will take your fingerprints.
+At the AIMA appointment, they will take your fingerprints.
 This signifies that your application is official and your residence cards will be issued.

 Step 6: Collect Your Portugal Golden Visa & Residence Permits

-It will take about four months to receive your official residence cards aftery the SEF biometrics appointment.
+It will take about four months to receive your official residence cards after the AIMA biometrics appointment.

 When working with an immigration lawyer, they can collect the cards for you if you are not present in Portugal.